GeorgeSchiro/GetCert2/README.md

 **GetCert2** is simple and **FREE** software for automating digital certificate retrieval and installation (screenshots below).

-This utility gets a digital certificate from the **FREE** "Let's Encrypt" certificate provider network (see "LetsEncrypt.org").
+This utility gets a digital certificate from the **FREE** "Let's Encrypt" certificate provider network (see 'LetsEncrypt.org').
 It installs the certificate in your server's local computer certificate store and binds it to port 443 in IIS.

 If the current time is not within a given number of days prior to expiration of the current digital certificate (eg. 30 days, see -RenewalDaysBeforeExpiration below), this software does nothing.
 Otherwise, the retrieval process begins.
-If "stand-alone" mode is disabled (see -UseStandAloneMode below), the certificate retrieval process is used in concert with the secure certificate service (SCS, see "SafeTrust.org").
+If 'stand-alone' mode is disabled (see -UseStandAloneMode below), the certificate retrieval process is used in concert with the secure certificate service (SCS, see 'SafeTrust.org').

-If the software is not running in "stand-alone" mode, it also copies any new cert to a secure file anywhere on the local area network to be picked up by the load balancer administrator or process.
+If the software is not running in 'stand-alone' mode, it also copies any new cert to a secure file anywhere on the local area network to be picked up by the load balancer administrator or process.
 It also replaces the SSO (single-sign-on) certificate in your central SSO configuration (eg. ADFS) and restarts the SSO service on all servers in any defined SSO server farm.
 It also replaces all integrated application SSO certificate references in any number of configuration files anywhere on the local network.

 Also when -UseStandAloneMode is False, this software checks for any previously fetched certificate (by another client running the same software).
 If found, it is downloaded directly from the SCS (rather than attempting retrieval from the certificate provider network).
 If not found on the SCS, a certificate is requested from the certificate provider network, uploaded to the SCS (for use by other clients in the same server farm) and installed locally and bound to port 443 in IIS.
 Finally, calls to the certificate provider network can be overridden by providing this software access to a secure digital certificate file anywhere on the local network.

 Give it a try.

-The first time you run "GetCert2.exe" it will prompt you to create a "GetCert2" folder on your desktop.
+The first time you run 'GetCert2.exe' it will prompt you to create a 'GetCert2' folder on your desktop.
 It will copy itself and continue running from there.

-Everything the software needs is written to the "GetCert2" folder.
+Everything the software needs is written to the 'GetCert2' folder.
 Nothing is written anywhere else (except IIS configuration and your certificates).

-If you like the software, you can leave it on your desktop or you can run "Setup Application Folder.exe" (also in the "GetCert2" folder, be sure to run it as administrator).
-If you decide not to keep the software, simply delete the "GetCert2" folder from your desktop.
+If you like the software, you can leave it on your desktop or you can run 'Setup Application Folder.exe' (also in the 'GetCert2' folder, be sure to run it as administrator).
+If you decide not to keep the software, simply delete the 'GetCert2' folder from your desktop.

 Features